SayanBhadra/MyGitProg/README.md

 # MyGitProg
-This is where i'm gonna keep all my Python projects.
+This is where i'm gonna keep all my projects.